oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Oklahoma Small Claims Cases and Class Action Lawsuits?

 Under Title 12 of the Oklahoma Statutes (Civil Procedure), Oklahoma makes provisions for aggrieved persons in a minor case to seek compensation from the district court up to $6,000.
-A small claims lawsuit includes breach of contract, a small monetary dispute, property recovery, or other damages.
-On the other hand, a class-action case is a civil action involving a large number of people against an entity.
-A class-action lawsuit seeks to respond to a similar injury that many people have suffered to provide a form of compensation.
+A small claims lawsuit typically includes contract breaches, small monetary disputes, property recovery, and other damages or civil disagreements.
+On the other hand, a class-action case is a civil action usually involving many people against an entity.
+A class-action lawsuit seeks to respond to a similar injury that many people have suffered, to provide a form of compensation.

-Members of the public can file a small claims lawsuit against another person, a company, or government parastatals as long as the claims do not exceed $6,000.
+Members of the public may file a small claims lawsuit against another person, a company, or a government parastatal as long as the claims do not exceed $6,000.
 Persons currently in jail or prison cannot file a lawsuit against another individual or entity.

 What is a Class Action Lawsuit in Oklahoma?

-According to Title 12 of the Oklahoma Statutes, a class action is a lawsuit filed by a representative for many people who have suffered similar injuries, and filing individually will be impracticable.
-At the court, the petitioner must represent the interest of the class.
-According to §12–2023, the class action must include many members and the fact of case but be common.
+According to Title 12 of the Oklahoma Statutes, a class action is a lawsuit filed by a representative for many people who have suffered similar injuries, where filing individually may be considered impracticable.
+At the court, the petitioner is expected to represent the interests of the class.
+According to §12–2023, the class action should include many members and the facts of the case, but be common.

-How do I File a Claim in a Oklahoma Small Claims Court?
+How do I File a Claim in an Oklahoma Small Claims Court?

 To file a small claims lawsuit, interested individuals can obtain an affidavit from the clerk’s office at the district court.
 The affidavit will contain the name and address of the plaintiff and the defendant, the reason for the suit, and the amount for compensation.
-Complainants that cannot afford the filing fee can use the Pauper Affidavit can be used instead.
+Complainants who are unable to afford the filing fee can use the Pauper Affidavit instead.
+Copies of the completed affidavit filed may be served to the defendant by mail or by the sheriff.
+After this, the defendant submits proof of service at the court and files a countersuit against the plaintiff.
+At the hearing, the judge will typically make a decision based on the evidence and testimonies.
+The losing party in the lawsuit may then appeal the decision of the court to a higher court.

 Copies of the completed affidavit filed will be served to the defendant by mail or by the sheriff.
 After this, the defendant will submit proof of service at the court and file a countersuit against the plaintiff.
 At the hearing, the judge will make a decision based on the evidence and testimonies.
 The losing party in the lawsuit can then appeal the decision of the court to a higher court.